crmlatte/tp/docs/UserGuide.md

 Example:
 * `list` followed by `open 1` opens the GitHub page of the first student shown in the list.
-* `open A1234567B`
-  Opens the GitHub page of the student with student ID `A1234567B`.
+* `open A1234567B` opens the GitHub page of the student with student ID `A1234567B`.

 ### Adding a new assignment/timed event: `assignment`

-Adds a timed event (such as an assignment, project, or deadline) to the event list, which can be used to track important upcoming dates.
+Adds a **timed event** (such as an assignment, project, or deadline) to the event list, which can be used to track important upcoming tasks.

 Format: `assignment n/NAME d/DATE`

 * `n/NAME`: The title or description of the assignment/event.
 * `d/DATE`: The deadline for the assignment/event.
 * Accepted date formats: `dd-MM-yyyy`, `dd-MM-yy`, or `dd-MM` (defaults to current year)
-* The date must be a valid future date.
+* The date must be a valid **future date**.

 Example:
-* `assignment n/CS2103T Project d/30-01-2025` <br>
+* `assignment n/CS2103T Project d/30-05-2025` <br>
-  Adds a timed event named "CS2103T Project" with deadline on January 30, 2025.
+  Adds a timed event named "CS2103T Project" with deadline on May 30, 2025.
 * `assignment n/Quiz 1 d/10-04` <br>
   Adds an event named "Quiz 1" with the deadline on April 10 of the current year.